Summary: Jacob Pond has someone he can to go to.

 "That was a long time ago," Leah said, "and I never had many friends, anyway."

 After her son Jacob was born, Amy decided to leave the Kitsune community.
 She was disgusted by the killing her people engaged in.
 She and Leah had a huge argument before she left.
 Leah was furious that Amy would endanger herself and her young son by leaving, but Amy would hear none of it.
 "I am not raising my son in a place where he will learn that it's okay to kill people," Amy said, and she left.

-Amy stayed in touch with Leah, and there were mutual visits on occaison.
-Leah was always careful to provide Amy and Jacob with pituitary glands take from those who were already dead on the times they came to visit.
+Amy stayed in touch with Leah, and there were mutual visits on occasion.
+Leah was always careful to provide Amy and Jacob with pituitary glands taken from those who were already dead on the times they came to visit.
 Meal times were still hard to handle--Amy was frosty at best and critical at worst.
 She didn't like that Leah and Leah's family killed to eat.

 "Jacob?" she asked as she entered.

 Jacob was sitting on the floor on one side of the room.
 On the other side, on the bed, Amy was stretched out.
 Her eyes were open, and she was still.
 There was a gaping wound in her chest.

 "Amy," Leah whispered.
 No time to grieve, they had to get out of there before people showed up to ask questions about Amy's death.
 "Jacob, come on.
 Get your stuff, and let's go."